WET BASEMENT AND CRAWL SPACE

 prolonged, the opportunity for this roof water to soak

-into the ground next to the foundation wall is high.
+into the ground next to the foundation wall is high if not properly managed.

 shrubbery around the foundation wall.
 Once the upper soil